PowerMeMobile/gen_http_api/README.md

 Supported type validations
 --------------------------
 By mandatory/optional:
-- mandatory: if not presented in request, behaviour respond svc0001 exception
+- mandatory: if not presented in request, behaviour responds with svc0001 exception
 - optional

 By type: